ecoshub/gameserver/README.md

 Mather is using **TCP** connections to receive game requests.

-After a game request has arrived matcher is adding that use to a queue. if there is enough participant in the queue, matcher groups them under a gameID and attaches this group to **the gameList**.
+After a game request has arrived matcher is adding that user to a queue. if there are enough participant in the queue, matcher groups them under a gameID and attaches this group to **the gameList**.

 After adding group to **the gameList** it removes players from **the gameQueue** and closes their TCP connections.